Meet our Trustees

 David has worked with Interpol on international environmental crime.
 He is the Chair of Excellent Development, a charity delivering water conservation in Africa and India.

-David has lived in Hampshire for over 20 years and he tries to practice what he preaches including developing a wildlife lake and wildflower meadow (with all of its difficulties!) on his land in France.
+David has lived in Hampshire for over 20 years and he tries to practise what he preaches on the land that he cares for.

 Christopher Langford, Vice-Chair of Council

 Christopher is a Chartered Surveyor who studied Rural Estate Management at the Royal Agricultural University, Cirencester.
 He was a partner with Carter Jonas and after 45 years as a land agent in the management of rural estates in Hampshire and the Isle of Wight Christopher is now a part-time consultant.

 Christopher is a Trustee of Marwell Wildlife and a Parish Councillor.
 As well as being Chairman of the Hampshire Local Access Forum and secretary to the John Edgar Trust, he has been a committee member of the Country Landowners Association’s Hampshire branch and a Duke of Edinburgh Awards trainer, Christopher is Chair of the Board of the Trust’s subsidiary Arcadian Ecology & Consulting Ltd. Christopher lives in Avington from where he cycles the countryside including to Southampton to watch football.